Best MCP Servers for Ruby on Rails in 2026

 }

 No API keys needed.
-Requires Docker to be installed and running on your machine.
+Requires Docker to be installed and running.

 Context7 MCP -- Rails Docs That Match Your Version